asiekierka/swanshell/docs/content/user/witch.md

 To exit FreyaOS while in the main menu, press `START` to suspend the shell, then `Y3` to reboot.
 This operation will soft reset the cartridge, booting back into swanshell, which will proceed to save data to the card.

+### Managing cartridge images

+Managing cartridge images is done in the *Tools -> Witch* menu:

+- *Replace BIOS*: upgrade/downgrade the BIOS on the selected cartridge image.
+- *Replace OS*: upgrade/downgrade the OS on the selected cartridge image.
+- *Create image*: creates a new WW cartridge image (requires a copy of the BIOS and OS).
+- *Extract BIOS/OS*: extract BIOS/OS data from the selected cartridge image, which can be used when replacing them in other images or creating new ones.

+## Technical details

 ### Understanding Witch components